Fun Facts

 - Nutrition monitoring and evaluation

-The purpose of nutrition therapy is to restore optimal nutrition status and either slow or ameliorate associated symptoms causing imbalance.
+The purpose of medical nutrition therapy is to restore optimal nutrition status and either slow or ameliorate associated symptoms causing imbalance.
 It also serves to prevent other diseases from manifesting, increases energy and activity levels, and reduce overall health care costs.